Andrew Scarborough

-Andrew Scarborough (born 30 November 1973) is an English actor, most widely known for his starring role on screen as Tim Drewe in the multi BAFTA and Emmy award-winning Downton Abbey.
+Andrew Scarborough (born 1973) is an English actor, most widely known for his starring role on screen as Tim Drewe in the multi BAFTA and Emmy award-winning Downton Abbey.
 He also co-starred as Colonel Fielding in the film ‘’The War Below’’ and as Graham Foster in the television drama series Emmerdale.
 He is also known for his roles on screen in Hearts and Bones, The Bible, Hidden and Bad Girls.
-He is also a theatre actor, performing in many of London's major theatres, including the West End theatre, and in many provincial theatres in the UK; he has toured on the European continent with the Actors Touring Company and performed at the Renaissance-Theater Berlin in Mark Ravenhill's Handbag.
+He played Joseph Holhurst in the ITV miniseries 2025 Code of Silence.
+Scarborough is also a theatre actor, performing in many of London's major theatres, including the West End theatre, and in numerous provincial theatres in the UK.
+He has also toured on the European continent with the Actors Touring Company and performed at the Renaissance-Theatre Berlin in Mark Ravenhill's Handbag.

 Personal life

 Scarborough was born in Harrogate, West Riding of Yorkshire and attended Harrogate Grammar School.

 Away from acting, Scarborough enjoys cycling.